intel-iot-roadshow/roadshow-docs/docs/offline_installer/details-install-windows.md

     ![Required Java not installed message](images/installer-java_required.jpg)

+    If you are planning on only using the XDK to program in Javascript or the Aruino IDE ignore the JDK warning message.

-    If you see a message, visit [oracle.com](www.oracle.com/technetwork/java/javase/downloads/index.html) to download _Java Platform (JDK) 8u65 / 8u66_ or higher.
+    If you are planning to use Eclipse IDE to program in C/C++ AND you see the message above, visit [oracle.com](www.oracle.com/technetwork/java/javase/downloads/index.html) to download _Java Platform (JDK) 8u65 / 8u66_ or higher.

     Install Java, then click **Next** in the Intel® IoT DevKit offline installer to continue.